Producers and Consumers

 Notice that the offset

-of this consumer has been updated to 2, as the two first records has been consumed from the topic.
+of this consumer has been updated to 2, as the two first records have been consumed from the topic.

 Playing with Offsets